A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Introduction

+The first work on tagging scheme \cite{Zheng2017Joint} is developed to organize the relation triples in a linear way and turn them into a tagging sequence with the same length $s$ as the input sentence. \yankun{As }\cite{Zheng2017Joint} needs to compute the probability of different tags for each token, the computational complexity is $O(s|\mathcal{R}|)$, where $|\mathcal{R}|$ is the size of the predefined relation set $\mathcal{R}$.
+However, \yankun{\cite{Zheng2017Joint}} failed to the overlapping triples, i.e., \emph{EntityPairOverlap (EPO)} and \emph{SingleEntityOverlap (SEO)} \cite{Zeng2018Extracting}.
+Take the first sentence in Figure \ref{Fig:overlapping} as an example, the tagging scheme of \cite{Zheng2017Joint} is unable to represent both \emph{Birth-Place} and \emph{President} in a single tag for each word.
+After that, some tagging schemes \cite{Dai2019Joint,Wang2020TPLinker} are proposed to handle the overlapping problem.
+They formed the relation triples into a graph represented by an adjacency matrix, and obtained a tagging sequence of length $s^2$.
+Though the improved tagging sequences were able to accommodate more information, the computation complexity of training \yankun{is increased from $O(s|\mathcal{R}|)$ }to $O(s^2|\mathcal{R}|)$.

+\yankun{Besides, m}ost of existing medical RE frameworks are based on the RE models \yankun{specialized} to the generic domains.
+However, the relation structure in the medical domain has different characteristics from other domains. \yankun{Specifically}, \yankun{from }EHRs and MPIs, we found that there are many tree-like relation structures in the medical text.
+For example, in the second sentence of Figure \ref{Fig:overlapping}, a drug (\emph{nimodipine}) corresponds to two effects (\emph{hypoxemia} and \emph{hypotension}). \yankun{Furthermore} , drug contains multiple ingredients and can treat multiple symptoms in a MPI.

-In this paper, to represent more triples by less tags, we further divide \emph{SEO} into \emph{ExcludeLoopSentences (ELS)} and \emph{IncludeLoopSentences (ILS)}.
-Thus the sentences with overlapping triples are separated into three sets: \emph{EPO}, \emph{ELS}, and \emph{ILS}.
-Based on the characteristics of them, we propose a scheme called Bidirectional Tree Tagging (BiTT) to improve the relation extraction performance\footnote{The source code is available at \url{https://anonymous/for/review}.}.
-Firstly, the triples with the same relation category in a sentence are grouped together.
-Secondly, the entities and relations in a group are modeled into two binary tree structures according to the order in which they appear in the sentence.
-Finally, we establish a mapping between a binary tree structure and word-level sequence tags so that they can be converted to each other with little loss.
-Thus, a new sequential tagging approach, representing most triples in \emph{ILS} as well as all triples in \emph{ELS} and \emph{EPO}, is used for neural network training.
+Inspired by this discovery, in \yankun{our }paper, we employ a forest rather than a graph to represent relation triples in the medical sentence, and convert the forest into a tagging sequence of length $8s$.
+Specifically, our scheme called Bidirectional Tree Tagging (BiTT) is divided into three steps.
+First, the triples with the same relation in a sentence are grouped together.
+Second, the entities and relations in a group are modeled into two binary trees according to the order in which they appear in the sentence.
+Finally, we establish a mapping between the binary tree and token-level sequence tags so that they can be converted to each other.
+Our BiTT tags can represent more triples with low computation complexity of $O(s|\mathcal{R}|)$.

-To enable our proposal, we build an end-to-end extraction framework to predict BiTT tags, since the relational triples can be extracted by reconstructing the relation forests based on BiTT tags in a sentence.

 The key contributions are summarized as: